ProfBird/ASP.NET-Core-Demos/README.md

 ## Directory

-* __ASP.NET Razor Page apps__
+__ASP.NET Razor Page apps__
-  * WebPages3Tutorial - This is an updated (translated) version of an older tutorial for ASP.NET Web Pages 3, [Introduction to ASP.NET Web Programming Using the Razor Syntax] (https://docs.microsoft.com/en-us/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c)
+* __WebPages3Tutorial__ - This is an updated (translated) version of an older tutorial for ASP.NET Web Pages 3, [Introduction to ASP.NET Web Programming Using the Razor Syntax] (https://docs.microsoft.com/en-us/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c)

-  * MathQuiz, 5 projects:
+* __MathQuiz__, 5 projects:
   * MathQuiz: A very basic web app that uses minimal Razor Pages features.
       * It does have a code-behind (.cshtmlcs) page.
       * Uses hidden form fields to store the numbers being added so they won't be lost when the submit button on the form is clicked to do an HTTP POST
   * MathQuiz2: An improved version of this web app
       * Uses _Viewimports and _Layouts pages demonstrating how imports and common layout features can be shared by all pages
       * Uses the ASP.NET Session object to store the numbers used in the question so they are saved before doing an HTTP POST
   * MathQuiz3: Refactored the code-behind and moved all the logic code for the math quiz to a separate class, MathQuiz
       * In OnGet, an instance of MathQuiz is instantiated using a constructor that generates random numbers.
 In the code-behind the numbers are stored in the Session object
       * In OnPost, an instance of MathQuiz is instantiated using a parameterized constructor that takes the numbers that were stored in the Session object as arguments.
   * MathQuiz4: Uses Tag Helpers and model binding
         * The model properties are simplified because the properties in MathQuiz are now directly used as the code-behind model properties
         * In OnPost, the Answer fileld value is automatically transferred to MathQuiz.Answer
   * MathQuiz.Tests: Unit tests for the MathQuiz class in MathQuiz4

-  * Tic-Tac-Toe: The classic game
+* __Tic-Tac-Toe__: The classic game
   * Loads images when squares are clicked
   * Game state is saved in the Session object
   * HTML buttons have name and value attributes that determine arguments sent to the OnPost method
   * Has game-play logic in a separate class
   * Has unit tests

-  * RomanNumerals - Demonstrates the use of async / await.
+* __RomanNumerals__ - Demonstrates the use of async / await.
 Three Projects:
     * RomanConversion - library (dll) project containing the logic code to convert Roman numerals to Decimal digits and vice-versa
     * RomanConversion.Test - unit tests
     * RomanNumerals - Razor Pages app that uses the RomanConversion project.
      * Uses the asp-page-handler tag helper and named handlers

-  * AsyncDemo - Demonstrates the use of async / await.
+* __AsyncDemo__ - Demonstrates the use of async / await.
   Two Projects:
   * AsyncDemo.Console - main calls an async method with a time dely in it
   * AsyncDemo.Razor - has a link with an OnGetAsync handler that runs three async methods in parallel

 ----